deggertsen/bg3-class-surgebinder/README.md

 This is currently a work in progress.
 I'm new to modding so any suggestions or pull requests would be welcome!

 # Plans
 Oaths can be broken similar to paladin devotion.
-Oath breakers lose access to stormlight.
+Oath breakers lose access to stormlight (but then get what instead?
+Need to think of something here if this is to be done).

 #### lvl 1
 Find familiar (spren) DONE